Work-Related Car Accident Injury Attorneys in St. Louis, MO

 How Are Work-Related Car Accident Cases Different Than Traditional Car Accident Cases?

-It is important to remember that choosing workers’ comp may limit your ability to seek full compensation.
-It is always a good idea to talk to an attorney before you file to make sure you are choosing the best path forward.
+It is important to remember, though, that choosing workers' comp may limit your ability to seek full compensation.
+Talking to an attorney before you file is always a good idea.

 Should You Contact an Attorney or Your Employer First After a Work-Related Car Accident?

-Your employer should be contacted immediately following a work-related car accident.
-If you have been injured, it is a good idea to also speak with an attorney, but your employer will likely want to start working with insurance right away to address damages.
-When talking to your employer, do not admit fault or sign anything waiving your rights.
+Contact your employer immediately following a work-related car accident.
+They will likely want to start working with insurance right away to address damages.
+However, when talking to your employer, do not admit fault or sign anything waiving your rights.

-While your employer may want to file paperwork surrounding the accident right away, you will want to speak to a lawyer first.
-If workers’ comp is the right avenue, an attorney can help you file to guard against denial.
-If it is not, an attorney can help you understand all of your options.
+Although your employer may want to file paperwork immediately, you should speak to a lawyer as soon as possible.
+If workers' comp is the right avenue, an attorney can help you file to guard against denial.
+If it is not, they can still help you understand all of your options.

 How Soon After My Accident Should I File a Claim?

-For personal injury, you have two years in Illinois and five in Missouri to file your claim.
+For personal injury cases, you have two years in Illinois and five in Missouri to file your claim.
 It is never a good idea to wait, however.
-When you are injured in any type of accident, the sooner you file a claim, the higher your chances of a preferable outcome.
+When you are injured in any accident, the sooner you file a claim, the higher your chances of a preferable outcome.

 How Can an Attorney Help Me Negotiate With Insurance Companies After My Accident?

 When you work with an attorney, they will negotiate on your behalf.
-This starts with a simple demand for compensation and often ends during mediation before the claim goes to trial.
-If no agreement can be reached, a trial will be required.
+This starts with a simple demand for compensation and often ends during mediation before the claim goes to trial (if no agreement can be reached).

-Although most cases are resolved during mediation, we prepare every claim for the eventuality of a trial to make sure we are fully serving our clients.
+Most cases are resolved during mediation.
+However, at Brown & Brown, we prepare every claim for the eventuality of a trial to ensure we fully serve our clients.

 How Common Are Work-Related Car Accidents?

-Some specific examples of the types of negligence that can result in work-related car accidents and that, as a result, can be grounds for filing a lawsuit against the negligent party include (but are not limited to):
+Several types of negligence can cause work-related car accidents and be grounds for filing a lawsuit.
+Examples include (but are not limited to):

-• Another driver failing to obey traffic laws by, for example, driving while intoxicated, speeding or failing to yield right-of-way.
+• Another driver failing to obey traffic laws (e.g., driving while intoxicated, speeding, or failing to yield right-of-way).

-• Another driver falling asleep while driving and/or failing to pay attention to the road (i.e. driver fatigue and driver distraction, respectively).
+• Another driver falling asleep while driving or failing to pay attention to the road.

-• A vehicle equipment manufacturer installing faulty or defective parts in a vehicle, causing it to get into an accident.
+• A vehicle equipment manufacturer installing faulty parts in a vehicle.

-• A city or any party that fails to maintain roadways in order to ensure that they are safe to driver on.
+• A city or any party that fails to maintain the roadways.

-Individuals who are most susceptible to being involved in work-related car accidents caused by such negligence include:
+Individuals who are most likely to be involved in work-related car accidents caused by negligence include:

 • Food delivery drivers